 Key Results of For the 12 Months Ended

-Operations Comparisons 12/31/14 12/31/13 12/31/12
+Operations Comparisons 12/31/15 12/31/14 12/31/13

-Return on average assets 2.12% 2.06% 1.54%
+Return on average assets 1.99% 2.12% 2.06%

-Return on average members' equity 12.18% 12.52% 8.15%
+Return on average members' equity 12.31% 12.18% 12.52%

 Net interest income as a percentage

-of average earning assets 2.54% 2.63% 2.84%
+of average earning assets 2.38% 2.54% 2.63%

-Net (charge-offs) recoveries to average loans 0.038% (0.345)% 0.001%
+Net (charge-offs) recoveries to average loans (.005)% 0.038% (0.345)%

 A key factor in the growth of net income for future years will be continued improvement in net interest and noninterest income.
 Our goal is to generate earnings sufficient to fund operations, adequately capitalize the Association, and achieve an adequate rate of return for our members.
-To meet this goal, the agricultural economy must continue the improvement shown in recent years and the Association must meet certain objectives.
-These objectives are to attract and maintain high quality loan volume priced at competitive rates and to manage credit risk in our entire portfolio, while efficiently meeting the credit needs of our members.
+To meet this goal the Association must attract and maintain high quality loan volume priced at competitive rates and to manage credit risk in our entire portfolio, while efficiently meeting the credit needs of our members.